Medicaid growth helps insurer Anthem beat Q2 expectations

 The new outlook tops the average analyst forecast for $25.26 per share, according to FactSet.

-Company shares were flat at $389.94 in premarket trading.
+Company shares rose 1.4% to $395.45 in early trading.
 The stock has already climbed 21% since the beginning of the year and 51% in the last 12 months.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on ANTM at https://www.zacks.com/ap/ANTM